appsjuragan/diskOfflaner-rust/README.md

 ## Features

-- **Visual Dashboard**: View all physical disks, models, sizes, and partition information in a clean layout.
+- **Visual Dashboard**: View all physical disks, models, sizes, and partition information in a clean layout
-- **Status Indicators**: Clear visual cues distinguish between Online (Green) and Offline (Red) drives.
+- **Status Indicators**: Clear visual cues distinguish between Online (Green) and Offline (Red) drives
-- **One-Click Control**: Toggle disk status easily without complex command-line tools.
+- **One-Click Control**: Toggle disk status easily without complex command-line tools
-- **Smart Refresh**: Updates disk information in the background without interrupting the user interface.
+- **USB Auto-Detection**: Automatically detects when USB drives are connected or disconnected
 - **Safety Mechanisms**:
-  - **System Protection**: Identifies and warns against modifying critical boot/system disks.
+  - System Protection: Identifies and warns against modifying critical boot/system disks
-  - **Confirmation**: Requires explicit confirmation for sensitive operations.
+  - Confirmation: Requires explicit confirmation for sensitive operations
-  - **Usage Detection**: Prevents operations on drives that are currently in use to avoid data loss.
+  - Usage Detection: Prevents operations on drives that are currently in use to avoid data loss
-- **Modern Interface**: Includes both Dark and Light themes for comfortable usage in any environment.
+- **Modern Interface**: Includes both Dark and Light themes for comfortable usage in any environment
-- **Cross-Platform**: Native support for Windows and Linux with platform-optimized disk operations.
+- **Cross-Platform**: Native support for Windows and Linux with platform-optimized disk operations

 ## System Requirements